MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 - python jpg2hdf5.py -i ./ -s 0.2
     - assumtion: script is inside a folder containing  the center/ folder with images and  steering.csv
     - generates: train.h5 containing 20% straight driving and 80% curves and saves it to working directory

-- python jpg2hdf5.py -i ./ -n 1000 -c
+- python jpg2hdf5.py -i ./test_set -n 1000 -c
-    - assumtions: same as before
     - generates: train.h5 containg 100% curves and 1000/3 images.

+To generate test.h5 simply use this script and rename the associated file.